Hike at a Glance

 Alternatively, visitors can explore the lightstation precinct independently.
 The Cape Willoughby Visitor Centre, open daily from 10:00 am to 4:00 pm, provides an excellent starting point.
 Here, you can delve into the fascinating history of Cape Willoughby through interactive exhibits, including a replica First Order Lantern.
 While the Visitor Centre can be your starting point for independent exploration, keep in mind that climbing the lighthouse itself requires participation in a guided tour.

-Looking for hikes and trails in Cape Willoughby Conservation Park or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Cape Willoughby Conservation Park?
+Try these trails with a similar difficulty grade.

 Suggest an edit